somewallet/nft_deposits_collection/README.md

 #### Deploy the deposit NFT

-Users can send a message with funds and
+Users can send a transaction with funds and get-back an NFT of deposit, that acts as a provement for the reward.

-Message body

 `toncli send --amount 5 --net testnet --address kQDZeh9RCQmYwe29oQMdbocjqtFtnvBPWKF_BMFRxaVjF-vT --body /home/some_wallet/dev/projects/nft_stakable_collection/fift/deposit.fif`

 #### Claim the reward

+User can send a message to his NFT for claiming reward.
+NFT will forward this message to the collection's contract.
+If message will pass all the verifications on the side of the collection's contract, the reward will be sent to the wallet, stipulated in the message.

 `toncli send --amount 0.02 --net testnet --address EQCGKv9J9C5vI2AyyZ9XpcSRHynWjUH-XOJNoNfJiMb5WULs --body /home/some_wallet/dev/projects/nft_stakable_collection/fift/claim_reward.fif`